Crystal City, Missouri

-Crystal City is a city in eastern Jefferson County, Missouri, United States.
+Crystal City is a city in eastern Jefferson County, Missouri, United States and is a suburb of St. Louis.
 The population was 4,855 at the 2010 census.
-It was 4,247 at the 2000 census.
+It was 4,740 at the 2020 census.

 Crystal City and its neighbor Festus are often collectively known as the "Twin Cities".

 History

 Crystal City was originally called New Detroit.
 A post office called Crystal City has been in operation since 1872.
-In the 1860s, Pittsburgh Plate Glass Company opened a glass manufacturing plant, which is the origin of the city's name.
+In the 1880s, Pittsburgh Plate Glass Company opened a glass manufacturing plant, which is the origin of the city's name.
 Currently, the PPG plant property remains empty and undeveloped.
 It was purchased by Wings Enterprises in the mid-2000s with the intentions of constructing an iron ore smelter on the property.
 In the early 2000s, the state of Missouri forced Doe Run Company to purchase 160 homes in Herculaneum after it was found over 56% of children within a quarter-mile (0.4 km) of the plant had high levels of lead in their blood.
 This prompted greater concern when Crystal City engaged in discussions over building a $1 billion dollar iron-ore smelter on the lands of the abandoned factory.